Salmon Fishing On The Salmon River NY

 This fishing technique involves casting bait or lures with a reel equipped with a smooth drag.
 It provides the perfect natural presentation to the fish since the spool used can hold a lot of lines.

-The salmon in the Salmon River, like many of the great lakes rivers, will hit the same lures and colors and with the same lure fishing methods which you can see on my page Lure Fishing For Great Lakes River Salmon.
+The salmon in the Salmon River, like many of the Great Lakes rivers, will hit the same lures and colors and with the same lure fishing methods, which you can see on my page Lure Fishing For Great Lakes River Salmon.

 Fly Fishing

-Common fly salmon fishing methods used on the Salmon River include; streamer fishing, nymph fishing, spey fishing, and even Euro Nymph fishing.
+Common salmon fly fishing methods used on the Salmon River include streamer fishing, nymph fishing, Spey fishing, and even Euro Nymph fishing.

 Float Fishing

-This popular fishing method involves presenting a form of bait such as a spawn sac or roe bag to the catch under a float or bobber.
-It ensures that the bait is highly visible to the fish, increasing the chances of success.
-See Float Fishing For Salmon.
+This popular fishing method involves presenting a bait such as a spawn sac or roe bag under a float or bobber.

 Centerpin Fishing